steve0511/resty-redis-cluster/README.md

 # resty-redis-cluster
 Openresty lua client for redis cluster.

-This client would support the usual access request to redis cluster.Currently openresty has no good client which can completely support our project requirements, so I develop one.
-The client has some reference with cuiweixie's lua client: https://github.com/cuiweixie/lua-resty-redis-cluster.
-Thanks for this is a good baseline for me to start!
+# Why we need to build this client from scratch?
+Openresty has no official client which can support redis cluster.
+(We could see discussion at https://github.com/openresty/lua-resty-redis/issues/43).
+Also, looking around other 3rd party openresty redis cluster client , we do't find one can completely support redis cluster features as our project requirement.

+Resty-redis-cluster is a new build openresty module which can currently support most of redis-cluster features.
+While building the client, thanks for https://github.com/cuiweixie/lua-resty-redis-cluster which gave us some good reference.

 ### feature list
 1. resty-redis-cluster will cache slot->redis node mapping relationship, and support to calculate slot of key by CRC16, then access data by the cached mapping.
-The way we call CRC16 and caching is mostly same with https://github.com/cuiweixie/lua-resty-redis-cluster.
+The way we calculate CRC16 and caching is somewhat similar with https://github.com/cuiweixie/lua-resty-redis-cluster.

 2. Support usual redis cluster access and most command.